johangithub/AFMAN11-217v1/chp12.md

 ##### Figure 12.7.
 Converging ILS Approach.

-12.9.
-ILS Precision Runway Monitor (ILS/PRM) Approaches (Figure 12 8).
+#### 12.9.{#12_9} ILS Precision Runway Monitor (ILS/PRM) Approaches (Figure 12 8).

 12.9.1.
 ILS/PRM approaches are authorized at selected airports where parallel runways are separated by less than 4300 feet.
 Specialized equipment, procedures and training for both air traffic controllers and pilots are required prior to conducting an ILS/PRM approach at these airports.
 All USAF aircrews must be cognizant of the requirements for operations at these airports when ILS/PRM approaches are in use.
 ILS/PRM approaches allow for increased arrival operations at airports with closely spaced parallel runways.
 All pilots flying into these airports must be able to accept a clearance for the ILS/PRM approach when the services are offered or risk extensive delays.

 ##### Figure 12.8.
 ILS/PRM Approach.

 12.9.2.
-Simultaneous close parallel ILS/PRM approaches are published on a separate Approach Procedure Chart titled ILS/PRM Rwy XXX (Simultaneous Close Parallel) (Figure
+Simultaneous close parallel ILS/PRM approaches are published on a separate Approach Procedure Chart titled ILS/PRM Rwy XXX (Simultaneous Close Parallel) (Figure 12.9).

-12.9).

 12.9.3.
 For an airport to qualify for reduced lateral separation between runways there must be "high update radar" and associated high resolutions radar displays (Final Monitor Aids FMAs) installed.
 The high update radar provides near instantaneous position and altitude information to the FMAs.
 Automated tracking software provides "monitor controllers" with aircraft identification, position, altitude, and the predicted position ten seconds ahead, as well as visual and aural alerts to the controller.
 This equipment, trained controllers, an enhanced communications capability that includes a secondary monitor frequency with tower override, and the ILS equipment collectively make up the ILS/PRM system.

 12.9.3.1.
-When flying appropriately equipped aircraft and trained as outlined in AFI

-11-202V3 and MAJCOM directives, USAF aircrews are authorized to fly ILS/PRM approaches.
+When flying appropriately equipped aircraft and trained as outlined in AFI11-202V3 and MAJCOM directives, USAF aircrews are authorized to fly ILS/PRM approaches.

 12.9.4.
 Simultaneous close parallel ILS/PRM approaches require a "monitor controller" using the PRM system be assigned to each runway and to ensure prescribed separation standards are met.
 Standard radar and/or vertical separation is used during turn-ons to final approaches.
 Vertical separation will continue until reaching an intermediate fix between ten and fifteen miles from the runway.
 From this point to the airport, aircraft may be at the same altitudes, be side by side, or pass traffic on the parallel final approach.
 Also from this point, or just outside, a block of airspace has been established as a buffer between the final approach courses.
 This airspace is 2,000-foot wide, equal distance from the finals, and is called the No Transgression Zone (NTZ).
-The NTZ is shown on the "monitor controller‘s" display and as the name implies, if planes enter or approach the NTZ, the "monitor controllers" issue instructions to correct the transgression.
+The NTZ is shown on the "monitor controller's" display and as the name implies, if planes enter or approach the NTZ, the "monitor controllers" issue instructions to correct the transgression.

 12.9.5.
 When conducting an ILS/PRM approach, the following procedures shall be used: